 As many of you know, I’m a big fan of Zumba.
 In fact, I’m a certified Zumba instructor and am also nationally certified with the Aerobic and Fitness Association of America (AFAA).
 Currently, I teach dance fitness twice a week.
 I’ve been doing Zumba since 2007, and I just love it!

 When I went to my first Zumba class, I didn’t know what zumba was.
 I only knew that I wanted to do something dance-oriented and that zumba was in that category.
 With my figure skating background, the upbeat, dance-style fitness classes really appealed to me.
 I realized the key to enjoying my workouts: I like to work-out without feeling like I’m working out.
 When I trained for figure skating, I got an awesome workout, but that was never my main reason for skating.
 I would practice skating to perfect a spin or land a new jump.
-With Zumba, I know I’ll get a good workout, but usually, I’m practicing new choreography or cueing or just plain having fun.
+With Zumba, I know I’ll get a good workout, but usually, I’m practicing new choreography, working on my instructor skills, or just plain having fun.

 Are you interested in going to your first Zumba class?
 Check out my Zumba 101 post (click).

-I also took and passes the AFAA Primary Group Certification in September 2009.
+I also took and passed the AFAA Primary Group Certification in September 2009.
 Click here for my AFAA Primary Group Certification recap, which includes tips and links to other helpful write-ups.

 - New to Zumba?
 Never gone to a Zumba class but want to?
 Check out my questions and answers in Zumba 101 (click).

-- Check out these videos (click) from when I danced with 230 zumbalicious friends at halftime of the NBA Bobcats game.
+- Check out these videos (click) from when I danced with 230 other Zumba fanatics at halftime of the NBA Bobcats game.

-My current Zumba shoes are Nike ID Frees.
-These are nice, lightweight running shoes, with a pretty smooth tread on the bottoms.
-The best part about them is definitely the style-factor.
-You get to design your shoes by selecting your favorite colors and even customize them further with your preferred text.
+I loved my Nike ID Frees.
+They were nice, lightweight running shoes, with a pretty smooth tread on the bottoms.
+The best part about them was definitely the style-factor.
+I got to design my shoes by selecting my favorite colors and even customized them further with my preferred text.
 You can read more about the inspirational message on my shoes by clicking here.
 Unfortunately, Nike stopped making this style, though they do offer some that are similar.

 My official Zumbawear favorite items are: